Skip to content

 • Requires user attestation + Cadence — if your team needs every employee to acknowledge the policy on a cadence (annual, semi-annual, quarterly, monthly, or on-change), flip the toggle and pick the cadence.

-Import Policy modal — file selected, title + version + category filled, owner picker showing Claude Code as the chosen owner.
+Import Policy modal — file selected, title + version + category filled, owner picker showing Dana Whitfield as the chosen owner.

 The owner picker is the most under-used field in this form.
 Most teams default it to themselves and forget.
 Three months later the reminder fires to the wrong inbox.
 Pick the right owner — the person who will actually update this policy when it next changes.